-- When buying an Apple watch, make sure the Activation Lock has been turned off by the seller.
+- Ensure the Activation Lock has been turned off by the seller.
 If the Activation Lock is still intact, you will not be able to pair your smartphone with the watch and it will be essentially useless.
 Ask the seller, and if they are not sure, ask them to turn the watch on.
 If the watch allows you to pair it with a new device, it is good to go.
 But, if it insists you enter iCloud credentials, this means the previous user still has the Activation Lock intact.

 - Unless the watch has been ‘refurbished’, it will probably not come with a warranty.
 If you are risk-averse, choose a refurbished watch (with warranty) rather than a pre-owned watch.

 - When buying online, try and choose a seller who will allow returns (in case the watch is faulty).

 - Some used watches will not come with a charging cable, so you may need to buy this separately.

 - If you are buying an old watch that has been well-used (for example, 3-4 years old and/or used as a swimming watch), it may lose battery very quickly.
 Check out our tips for keeping your Apple Watch battery life healthy.